 Restaurant floor plan considerations

-Before we dive into the must-have sections that your restaurant floor plan should include, let’s take a look at the six essential factors that you need to consider in your restaurant layout decisions:
+Let’s take a look at the six essential factors you need to consider in your restaurant layout decisions:

 - Building codes